Sam-mx/chat-app/README.md

 # Chat Application

 This is a simple chat application built with React for the frontend and Node.js for the backend.
-It allows users to engage in real-time text-based conversations with a chatbot.
+It allows users to get a random quote from the API.

 ## Features